 Vietnam.vn - Nền tảng quảng bá Việt Nam

-USD needs more "catalyst for Japanese Yen to go back"
+The USD needs more "catalysts for the Japanese Yen to fall."

 Báo Quốc TếBáo Quốc Tế19/11/2024

-Foreign exchange rates, USD/VND exchange rate today, August 12, recorded that Japanese Yen could not maintain its high price, turning to decrease compared to USD.
+Foreign exchange rates, the USD/VND exchange rate today, August 12th, shows that the Japanese Yen failed to maintain its high value, reversing its upward trend and falling against the USD.

 Foreign exchange rate update table - Vietcombank USD exchange rate today